vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 #### Sinks

 Sinks do not have "outputs" as such.
-In order to add a discard output, we will need to wrap the incoming events with an optional stream adapter.
-It will be built and added during topology building, depending on the presence of a discard output handler.
-This handler will hold on to a copy of the events and forward them on to the discard output when needed:
+In order to add a error output, we will need to wrap the incoming events with an optional stream adapter.
+It will be built and added during topology building, depending on the presence of an output handler for `errors`.
+This handler will hold on to a copy of the events and forward them on to the error output when needed:

 1. Clone the input event array.
 1. Apply a new finalizer to the cloned events.